yorkulibraries/yufile/README.md

 # LaTeX template for continuing appointment and tenure files

-At York University faculty achieve tenure while librarians and archivists achieve continuing appointment, which is equivalent but managed with a slightly different process.
+At [York University](https://www.yorku.ca/) (in Toronto, Canada) faculty achieve *tenure* while librarians and archivists achieve *continuing appointment*, which is equivalent but managed slightly differently.
+Both processes are documented in the collective agreement of the [York University Faculty Association](https://www.yufa.ca/).

 For everyone, a file preparation committee works with the candidate to build a file that forms the candidate's application for advancement or promotion.
 The file is made up of various documents that show the candidate meets or exceeds all the necessary criteria.
 In the Libraries, it will be a PDF with usually over 300 pages.

 + [2021–2024 tenure and promotion, and continuing appointment, document](https://www.yufa.ca/2021_24_t_p)
 + [T&P toolkit for faculty](https://www.yorku.ca/secretariat/senate/tenure-and-promotions-committee/tp-toolkit/)